vanzasetia/myteam-multi-page-website/README.md

 - `aria-controls` - to tell that this button is controlling the menu (`ul`).
 - `aria-labelledby` - to give the `button` an accessible name (*close menu*).
 The text content should be different from the hamburger menu button.
 This way, the users can differentiate between those two buttons.

-Then, for JavaScript, it is used to toggle the state of the `aria-expanded` on the menu button.
-Also, toggle the visibility of the menu.

 #### Problem With Hamburger Menu

 Now, there is a problem with this hamburger menu.